bioinformatics-core-shared-training/Using_Git_with_R/index.md

 ## Using Github with R (and Rstudio)
 **Aims of this section:**
 1) To introduce the concept of version control and to name some version control software and to focus on one (git).
-2) To widen your knowledge about Github ie. what it is and why you should be using it.
+2) To widen your knowledge about Github i.e. what it is and why you should be using it.
 3) How we can integrate the use of Git into Rstudio.

 **Version Control - we have a problem**.
-Anyone who has editted anything other than a trivial document (think a thesis here) or a collaborative document (think a paper here) will have experienced the problem of having to revert to an earlier version of the manuscript e.g. upon discovering a mistake.
+Anyone who has edited anything other than a trivial document (think a thesis here) or a collaborative document (think a paper here) will have experienced the problem of having to revert to an earlier version of the manuscript e.g. upon discovering a mistake.
 Many ways have been evolved involving convoluted naming and numbering schemes that necessitate human involvement and knowledge to operate e.g. *Finaldoc4.5_final.Doc* as this classic PHDComics cartoon illustrates.
 ![Final from PHDComics.com](phdcomic.gif).
 <ins> Enter version control </ins>.